Deep Residual Networks for Gravitational Wave Detection: Computational methods

 {\it Dynamic augmentation.} During training, we also employed dynamic augmentation, by randomly replacing a noise segment for the L1 channel, by another segment.
 This augmentation is performed with a random probability of 40\% and virtually increases the total number of samples that the network sees during training.

 {\it SNR-based Curriculum Learning.} We implemented a learning strategy, so that the network is first trained on the loudest injections and only at later epochs it is trained on weaker injections.
-To achieve this, we used the signal-to-noise ratio (SNR) of the injected signal, with respect to the PSD of the noise.
+To achieve this, we used the optimal signal-to-noise ratio (SNR) of the injected signal

+where $\tilde{h}(f)$ is the amplitude of the Fourier transform of the injected signal and $S_n(f)$ is the PSD of the detector's noise.
 An accurate computation of the SNR of each segment during training would add some computational overhead, so we chose to construct an empirical relation that gives an approximate prediction of the SNR.
-Specifically, by varying only the chirp mass, the distance and the inclination $\iota$ (and setting all other parameters to fixed values), we arrived at the following approximate empirical relation:
+Specifically, by varying only the chirp mass, the distance and the inclination $\iota$ (and setting all other parameters to some fixed values), we arrived at the following approximate empirical relation:

-where the last term was added to calibrate the empirical relation to have zero mean error with respect to the actual distribution of SNR values in the training set.

-Fig. \ref{fig:SNR_comparison} shows a comparison of the real distribution of the SNR for a subset of 5000 randomly chosen injections to the approximate distribution as obtained through Eq. (\ref{SNR-empirical}).
-Even though the distribution of the real SNR shows stronger variations, due to the dependence on more parameters than we considered when constructing Eq. (\ref{SNR-empirical}), the two distributions are nevertheless similar on average.
-To quantify their similarity, in Fig. \ref{fig:norm_effect} we show the histogram of the errors between the two distributions (real and empirical SNR) of Fig. \ref{fig:SNR_comparison}.
-The errors follow a normal distribution with a standard deviation of $\sigma = 1.5$, which we found to be adequate for our purpose.
+Fig. \ref{fig:SNR_comparison} shows a comparison of the distribution of the optimal SNR (obtained through Eq. (\ref{SNR-optimal}) using the PSD of the Hanford detector) for a subset of 10000 randomly chosen injections to the approximate distribution as obtained through Eq. (\ref{SNR-empirical}).
+The two distributions are similar, their difference stemming from the fact that the actual SNR depends on many more parameters (sky location, spins etc.).
+To quantify their similarity, in Fig. \ref{fig:norm_effect} we show the histogram of the errors between the two distributions (actual and empirical SNR) of Fig. \ref{fig:SNR_comparison}.
+The errors follow a normal distribution with a standard deviation of $\sigma = 1.1$, which we found to be adequate for our purpose.

-We start training with easily recognizable signals with large estimated SNR, for the first four epochs.
+We start the training with easily recognizable signals with large estimated SNR, for the first four epochs.
 Next, the network is trained on gradually weaker signals and after the tenth period it learns all signals in the training set.
-The detailed SNR-base training strategy is shown in Table \ref{tab:training} and the first eight epochs are also depicted in Fig. \ref{fig:SNR_comparison} in relation to the distribution of the SNR.
+The detailed SNR-based training strategy is shown in Table \ref{tab:training} and the first eight epochs are also depicted in Fig. \ref{fig:SNR_comparison} in relation to the distribution of the SNR.

 Fig. \ref{fig:loss} shows the evolution of the loss function as a function of the training epoch.
 Due to the adopted learning strategy, initial losses are small.
 When the network is finally learning all signals (after ten epochs), the loss of the training set converges with that of the validation set.
 The corresponding evolution of the accuracy as a function of the training epoch is shown in Fig. \ref{fig:accurac}.